Saltar al pie de página

 Step 2: Choose Unhide Rows from the Hide & Unhide menu under Visibility.

-Keyboard shortcuts can also be used to unhide all hidden rows in an Excel document by pressing Ctrl + Shift + 9, which helps to make hidden rows visible again in the spreadsheet.
+You can also unhide all hidden rows in an Excel document using keyboard shortcuts by pressing Ctrl + Shift + 9, which helps make hidden rows visible again in the spreadsheet.
+This shortcut complements the hide shortcut (Ctrl + 9) and provides a quick way to toggle visibility when analyzing Excel data.

 Microsoft Excel documents can be read and edited in C# using the IronXL .NET Framework.
-The standalone .NET software library for Excel can read a variety of spreadsheet formats, and there is no need to install Microsoft Excel or Interop.
+The standalone .NET software library for Excel can read a variety of spreadsheet formats, and there's no need to install Microsoft Excel or Interop.
+This makes it ideal for server environments, Azure deployments, or Docker containers.

-• It is possible to edit, read, and load data from XLS, XLSX, CSV, and TSV.
+• Edit, read, and load data from XLS, XLSX, CSV, and TSV

-• Data export and storage in the formats CSV, TSV, JSON, XLS, and XLSX.
+• Data export and storage in CSV, TSV, JSON, XLS, and XLSX formats

-• Cell styles, such as font, size, border, alignment, lock, freeze cells, hide/unhide rows, and number formats.
+• Cell styling: font, size, border, alignment, lock, freeze, hide/unhide, and formats

-IronXL can be used to hide row numbers in Excel with just a few lines of code.
-The below code is an example to hide a row in Excel.
+IronXL lets you hide row numbers in Excel with just a few lines of code.
+This approach is particularly useful when building applications that need to automate Excel operations or when processing multiple files.
+The code below shows an example of hiding a row in Excel.

 using IronXL;